 Vessel owners and operators must manage their ballast water prior to discharge in California.
-To decrease the risk of NIS introductions, vessels shall do at least one of the following (Public Resources Code section 71204.3 and title 2 California Code of Regulations section 2284):
+To decrease the risk of NIS introductions, vessels shall do at least one of the following (Public Resources Code section 71204.3 and Title 2 California Code of Regulations section 2284):

-- Retain all ballast water onboard the vessel (the most protective management strategy available) - Take on and discharge ballast water at the same location - Exchange ballast water at a minimum specified distance offshore prior to discharge - Discharge to a Commission-approved shore-based facility - Use a Commission-approved alternative management method (e.g. use of U.S. sourced potable water as ballast or United States Coast Guard accepted Alternative Management System (AMS)). - Under extraordinary circumstances, exchange ballast water within an area agreed to in advance by the Commission in consultation with the USCG
+- Retain all ballast water onboard the vessel - Take on and discharge ballast water at the same location - Exchange ballast water at a minimum specified distance offshore prior to discharge - Discharge to a Commission-approved shore-based facility - Use a Commission-approved alternative management method (e.g., use of U.S.-sourced potable water as ballast or United States Coast Guard (USCG) accepted Alternative Management System (AMS)). - Under extraordinary circumstances, exchange ballast water within an area agreed to in advance by the Commission in consultation with the USCG